 - Practice with mock tests – Once you are well acquainted with the concepts asked in the exam, start taking practice tests.
 Mock tests boost your confidence and give you an overview of your preparedness.
 It also helps you predict your possible score in the actual exam.

 Once you plan your GMAT preparation, you will come across a lot of GMAT books in the stores as well as on the web.
 However, when you plan to buy a book, it is important to ensure that the book has everything you need.
-You need to check if the book provides all the information – From the sections, topics, to tips and strategies, mock tests, and more.
+You need to check if the book provides all the information – from the sections, topics, to tips and strategies, mock tests, and more.

 Now, to begin with, given below are some of the best books for GMAT preparation.

-- The GMAT Official Guide 2021 – The GMAT official guide is one of the most reliable resources you can refer to for your preparations.
+- The GMAT Official Guide 2022 – The GMAT official guide is one of the most reliable resources you can refer to for your preparations.
 The book is curated by the official makers of the GMAT exam.
-Besides, you will find everything you need to know about the GMAT exam in this book.
+Besides, you will find everything you need to know about the exam in this book.